itteerde/ep2e_c01/README.md

 % maybe link "Firewall" and "THE CREW" with the glossary?
 ```

+and DM it.
+Or just add something to [The Logbook](https://docs.google.com/document/d/1Bt4DGv5Dx-UilDSzQVBT0CZuOWF7NazVS-jlQy1pTF0/edit?usp=share_link), which will be integrated into the LaTeX project.

 where the text will be added, and the comments will be translated into LaTeX and its auxiliary tools as needed.